tedneward/Azgaarnoth/Creatures/Elemental.md

 >___
 >***Feature.***
 >
 >***Death Burst.*** When the magmin dies, it explodes in a burst of fire and magma.
 Each creature within 10 feet of it must make a DC 11 Dexterity saving throw, taking 7 (2d6) fire damage on a failed save, or half as much damage on a successful one.
-Flammable objects that aren’t being worn or carried in that area are ignited.
+Flammable objects that aren't being worn or carried in that area are ignited.
 >
 >***Ignited Illumination.*** As a bonus action, the magmin can set itself ablaze or extinguish its flames.
 While ablaze, the magmin sheds bright light in a 10-foot radius and dim light for an additional 10 feet.
 >